 - Candidates shall be informed that if they need individual clarification of a testquestion, they are to raise their hand.
 The proctor will walk to their location and quietly read the question aloud to them exactly as written. - Candidates shall be informed that upon completing the examination, they are to reinsert their answer sheets in the exam booklets and seal utilizing the provided seals.
 They are also to initial one of the seals.
-They are to turn in the booklet and pencils to the proctor and quietly leave the room. - Candidates shall be asked if there are any final questions questions will be promptly answered. - Candidates shall be informed that no talking will be allowed once exam booklets are opened. - Candidates shall be informed that the total time allowance for the exam is 90 minutes (472 Hazardous Materials Operations - 25 questions examination with a 30-minute time limit, 1072 Hazardous Materials Operations - 50 questions with a 60-minute time limit). - The proctor shall announce the time, instruct the candidates to open their exam booklets and begin the examination.
-Timing shall be initiated at this point. - After the first hour has elapsed, the proctor will announce that 30 minutes remain. - After the next 15 minutes have elapsed, the proctor will announce that 15 minutes remain. - At the end of the 90-minute period, the proctor will announce that time has expired.
-Any remaining candidates are to be instructed to put their pencils down. - Remaining candidates shall be instructed to reinsert their answer sheet in the exam booklet and seal utilizing the provided seals.
+They are to turn in the booklet and pencils to the proctor and quietly leave the room. - Candidates shall be asked if there are any final questions questions will be promptly answered. - Candidates shall be informed that no talking will be allowed once exam booklets are opened. - Candidates shall be informed of the total time allowance for the exam in accordance with Policy 16. - The proctor shall announce the time, instruct the candidates to open their exam booklets and begin the examination.
+Timing shall be initiated at this point. - The proctor will announce that half of the time remains. - The proctor will announce that 15 minutes remain. - At the end of the time period, the proctor will announce that time has expired.
+Any remaining candidates are to be instructed to put their pencilsdown. - Remaining candidates shall be instructed to reinsert their answer sheet in the exam booklet and seal utilizing the provided seals.
 They shall further be instructed to initial one of the seals and turn in the booklets and pencils to the proctor as they leave theroom. - The proctor shall inspect all collected booklets to ascertain they have been sealed and initialed by the candidates.
 The proctor shall initial the other seal on each booklet as this inspection is performed. - All inspected exam packets shall be sealed, along with all unused exams and a listing of all participating candidates' names, in an envelope. - The envelope shall be mailed to the WTCS FSEO within 3 business days of administration of the examination.